Black Lake Fishing Is An Angler’s Dream

 Northern Pike

-Pike action is good throughout the fall with early autumn yielding the best results fishing on Black Lake.
-Look for green weeds and cast artificial lures along weedy shoals and weed lines.
-During winter, ice anglers concentrate their efforts in Mile Arm Bay, the area from Rollway Bay to Conger Island, and the massive weed flat extending from Fisherman’s Landing to Camp Carol Camps.
+Pike fishing remains productive throughout the fall, with early autumn providing the best action.
+The green weeds along weedy shoals and weed lines are prime areas to cast artificial lures.
+During winter, ice anglers target Mile Arm Bay, the area from Rollway Bay to Conger Island, and the large weed flats extending from Fisherman’s Landing to Camp Carol Camps.

 man holds walleye while enjoying some black lake fishing.